Yukon River Basin: Climate

 The climate around the Yukon River Basin varies because of factors like its topography and large size.
 This large area covers land from Alaska and from parts of the Yukon Territory in Canada.
 The precipitation over the entire basin is approximately 19 in per year.
 With the diverse topography certain places receive more rain than others.
 Some areas receive less than 10 in of rainfall a year and others receive up to 50 in.
 With that being said, annual rainfall is greater on tall, rugged mountains than on flat lowland areas of the whole region.
 The average temperature now for the Yukon River Basin is approximately 30 C in the summer and -40 C in the winter.
 However, the region has some of the most extreme temperature changes for an area that is located in a continental zone.

 Climate change

 Recent studies indicate that temperatures have been steadily rising throughout the region since the 1840s.
-Climate change has been a serious, on-going issue around the Yukon River Basin and other surrounding areas.
+Climate change has been a serious, on-going issue throughout the Yukon River Basin and other surrounding areas.
 With drier, hotter temperatures, there have been more forest fires and melting permafrost, which leads to changes in water flows.
 The recent change in climate has also taken a toll on the Yukon River basin, such as flooding in 2009 due to the above average snow and ice levels, followed by and abnormal high spring temperatures.
 Rapid melting of the ice and snow flooding, erosion, and damage from debris along the river.
 Not only has the climate change affected the Yukon river and the Yukon river basin but, it has also affected the watershed as a whole.